RKL13/DS_OC_P4/README.md

-# Predict the CO2 emissions and the total energy consumption of Seattle's non residential building
+# Predict the CO2 emissions of Seattle's buildings

-### Mission

-We were asked to forecast the total energy consumption and CO2 emissions of Seattle's non-residential buildings using supervised models.
+### Overview : Supervised learning to predict the CO2 emissions of Seattle non-residential buildings.

-This exciting project allowed us to dive deeper into Encoding techniques, Pipeline constructions, Metric selection, Cross-validation, among others, and the fine-tuning of several models (Linear Models, Support Vector Machines, Nearest Neighbors, Decisional Trees, and Ensemble Methods).
+Typical cleanings (imputations, drops, outliers mitigation) are realized on the dataset, and residential buildings are removed.
+Feature engineering uses common sense, statistics, encodings, standardizations, and dimensionality reduction (PCA) techniques.

+Features are selected statistically (multicollinearity is mitigated with the variance inflation factor, contingency tests, and ANOVA tests).
+The dataset is prone to data leakage.
+Some features are removed accordingly.
+R2 and RMSE metrics are used to evaluate the performance of the models.

+Are implemented, trained (with cross-validation), and optimized (grid search): Linear regression models, a Support Vector Machines model, a K Nearest Neighbors model, a Random Forest model, an Additive Boosting model, and an XGBoost model.
+The XGBoost model is the model selected.